Phoenix Children's Hospital: History

 In 2017 Phoenix Children's unveiled a new $40 million, 42,300 square foot, 75-room Emergency Department, and nine bay Level 1 Trauma facility to allow more children to be seen more efficiently.

 In the spring of 2021, a building collaboration between Dignity Health and Phoenix Children's will be opening on the campus of Mercy Gilbert Medical Center.
 The new building will be named the Women's and Children's Pavilion and feature a 60-bed Level III NICU, 24 bed pediatric inpatient unit, 24 bed pediatric emergency department, 18 pre-op rooms, 6 operating rooms, and 12 Post-Anesthesia Care Units.

 In March 2021, Phoenix Children's announced the building of a freestanding emergency department and specialty clinic in Avondale, Arizona, providing West Valley families convenient access to top-ranked care.
+The emergency department was opened in July 2023.
+The campus includes a 71,250-square-foot multi-specialty clinic and an emergency department with 40 triage, treatment, and resuscitation patient rooms.

-In May 2021, Phoenix Children's announced the building of a freestanding, 3-story hospital in Glendale, Arizona, which will offer inpatient care, an emergency department, an outpatient surgery center and a multi-specialty clinic.
+In May 2021, Phoenix Children's announced the building of a freestanding, 3-story hospital in Glendale, Arizona, which will offer inpatient care, an emergency department, an outpatient surgery center, and a multi-specialty clinic.

 In February 2022, Phoenix Children's became a founding partner and official healthcare provider at Bell Bank Park, a $280 million multi-purpose sports and entertainment complex in southeast Mesa, Arizona.
 Phoenix Children's is opening a 3,915-square-foot facility to offer sports medicine and urgent care at the park.

+In May 2024, Phoenix Children's opened a new 44,000-square-foot Level IV NICU, the only one in the state of Arizona.
+The newly opened 11th floor of the tower adds 48 private NICU beds to the hospital.